-We encourage you to give yourself at least 30 nights to adjust to your new mattress, but if you find it delivers anything less than restful sleep, give us a call within the first 100 nights and we will process you a full refund.
+We encourage you to give yourself at least 30 nights to adjust to your new mattress.
+If you find it delivers anything less than restful sleep after this period, give us a call and we will process you a full refund.
 We will also work with you to recycle or donate your mattress.

 Important Factors to Consider Before Buying Your College Mattress